brkarcher/brkarcher.github.io/opera.md

 The Pole did not waste any time on the reply; he was already at the phone, and in two heartbeats he was shouting orders into the receiver.

+"And you, miss," Sweche continued.
+But the woman in the red blouse was already on her phone herself, waiting for her counterpart to pick up as she swiped madly at the tablet on the stand in front of her.
+"You have security?"
+She met his eyes and nodded.
+Already working, then.

 The slow, hymn-like National Anthem of Austria was echoing down the halls.
 That meant, of course, that the President of Austria was entering his balcony to view the ball.
 Had the President of European Parliament joined him?
 Would she be waiting for the European Anthem to be played?
 Surely not; surely decorum would not have her enter _after_ him.
 Damnit, Sweche, he thought at himself.
 No sense trying to guess at when Leon would strike.
 What was important was getting there as soon as possible.

 He ignored the standard-issue handgun he had just surrendered—he disliked that blocky, ugly thing anyway.
 His snappy little concealed handgun would be just as useful.
 Which was to say: not nearly as useful as a rifle.
 But Sweche groaned inwardly as he seized one of the dead men's rifles.
 The _Gardebataillon_ still paraded around with these huge cold war-era battle rifles, long and ungainly, complete with extra heavy wooden stocks lacquered to a shine.
 It was not the ideal weapon for a dead sprint into a close-quarters fight.

 Sweche released the magazine and checked its top.
 Brassy rounds glinted up at him.
 Large ones.
 He reseated the magazine and charged the rifle.
 For all its flaws, it would certainly suffice to shoot a big man dead.

-"You have two minutes," he shouted at the Pole, who nodded, still bent over the phone.
-He hoped dearly that two would be enough.
+"You have two minutes," he shouted at the room.
+The Polish soldier and the event coordinator nodded, still bent over their work.
+Sweche hoped dearly that two would be enough.

-Sweche had one last order of business, just in case.
+He had one last order of business, just in case.
 He fumbled around the neck of the dead man he'd just looted the rifle from, and he pulled up a dog tag.
 Corporal Karl Byllack.

 Sweche snatched the tag off the chain, jumped to his feet, and burst out into the hallway.